 Organic and inorganic fertilizers are used to increase yields.
-But they are also needed to return nutrients removed with grain and straw, and thereby to maintain the soil fertile.
+But they are also needed to return nutrients removed with grain and straw, and thereby they maintain soil fertility.

-Average nutrient (N, P, K) removal from the rice field for each ton of rice paddy harvested (kg nutrients removed per hectare):
+Average amount of nutrients (N, P, K) removed from a rice field for each ton of rice paddy harvested (kg nutrients removed per hectare):

-N Р K Only the rice grains are removed 10.5 4.6 3.0 The rice grains and straw are removed 17.5 6.9 20.5
+N Р K Only the rice grains are removed 10.5 4.6 3.0 Rice grains and straw are removed 17.5 6.9 20.5

-Average nutrient (N, P, K) added for each ton of organic fertilizer applied per hectare (kg nutrients added per hectare):
+Average amount of nutrients (N, P, K) added for each ton of organic fertilizer applied per hectare (kg nutrients added per hectare):